-Lynne Pedersen (Butler) is known for her unbridled passion and fierce commitment to anyone in need of care.
-She has over 25 years of experience in the residential mental health field.
-Lynne has laid the foundation of some of the finest programs in the nation.
+Lynne Pedersen is known for her unbridled passion and fierce commitment to anyone in need of care.
+She has over 30 years of experience in the mental health field.
+Lynne has laid the foundation for some of the finest programs in the nation.

-Lynne trained under some of the most esteemed pioneers in the recovery field; John Bradshaw, John James, Kip Flock, Dr. Dave Lewis as well as the Masters of UCLA’s Chemical Dependency Studies, Counseling and Management Programs.
+Trained under some of the most esteemed pioneers in the recovery field; John Bradshaw, John James, Kip Flock, Dr. Dave Lewis as well as the Masters of UCLA’s Chemical Dependency Studies, Counseling and Management Programs.
 She holds a CADC-II, ICADC and received her Intervention Training from the prestigious Johnson Institute.

 Lynne has been recognized by the NBA, National Basketball Association for her role in intervention training; the Los Angeles District Attorney’s Office for her work with Paramount Studios on the D.A.R.E. program; MTV’s for the Rock Against Drugs commercial campaign; and her volunteer work with incarcerated youth at Camp Kilpatrick.

 PTA/District Presentations by Lynne Pedersen, Founder.
 Lynne speaks on the Power of ONE as a philosophy.
 She is an extremely magnetic, impassioned and moving presenter.
 Lynne effortlessly evokes tears and ignites laughter all while addressing the community’s most critical issues.
 Parents welcome her direct approach as she explains her theory that ‘kids are being robbed of their ability to build their internal coping mechanisms’ and the part that we may play in it.
 She offers a solution not blame while empowering parents to parent again.